RenatoGeh/gospn/README.md

 available for FreeBSD, Linux, Mac OS X and Windows for both 32 and 64-bit processors.
 For more information see <https://golang.org/doc/install>.

-The dependencies below can be considered "optional", in that the user can avoid using using them if one wishes so.

 #### GoNum

 We have deprecated GNU GSL in favor of GoNum (<https://github.com/gonum/>).